tomjoht/documenting-apis/_docs/Exploring Other APIs/docapis_flickr_example.md

 ## Code explanation

+{: .note}
-{{note}}Note that this code uses JavaScript logic that is usually beyond the need to include in documentation.
-However, if it was a common scenario to embed a gallery of images on a web page, this kind of code and explanation would be helpful." %}
+Note that this code uses JavaScript logic that is usually beyond the need to include in documentation.
+However, if it was a common scenario to embed a gallery of images on a web page, this kind of code and explanation would be helpful.

 * In this code, the [ajax method](http://api.jquery.com/jquery.ajax/) from jQuery gets the JSON payload.
 The payload is assigned to the `data` argument and then logged to the console.
 * The data object contains an object called `photos`, which contains an array called `photo`.
 The `title` field is a property in the photo object.
 The `title` is accessed through this dot notation: `data.photos.photo[0].title`.